nileshnetake/web-simple-image-gallery/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Provides facility to add  a images from backend and display them on front end On frontend images use fancybox
+Provides facility to add  a images from backend and display them on front end On frontend images use fancybox to display images in pop-up

 == Description ==
-Provides facility to add  a images from backend and display them on front end On frontend images use fancybox
+Provides facility to add  a images from backend and display them on front end On frontend images use fancybox to display images in pop up